edespino/cloudberry-site/docs/sql-stmts/create-table.md

 `CLUSTER` on append-optimized tables is only supported over B-tree indexes.

-The Cloudberry Database Query Optimizer does not support list partitions with multi-column (composite) partition keys.
+The Apache Cloudberry Query Optimizer does not support list partitions with multi-column (composite) partition keys.

 ## Examples